cocobuddakisses/Salary-Comparison-Hypothesis-Test/README.md

 ### 📊 Power BI Dashboard
 Visual breakdown: average salaries by role

-Boxplot or violin plot to show spread and outliers
+Boxplot or to show spread and outliers

 Summary text block highlighting key finding and statistical result